Strategy – Culture’s Favorite Breakfast Snack

 That should change.

-You need a balance between strategy and culture.
+It would be best if you had a balance between strategy and culture.

 But the culture needs representation to ensure that the change will be successful.

-Too many companies over-emphasize the strategy while overlooking the culture and it’s a mistake.
+Too many companies over-emphasize the strategy while overlooking the culture, and it’s a mistake.